Hot Tubs: Maintenance and Care

 Hot Tub Maintenance: Quarterly

-This is more extensive maintenance.
+This is more extensive maintenance, based on the season.
 It’s still rather simple but more time-consuming.
 Keep in mind that this is in addition to the weekly and monthly maintenance, not as a replacement for it.

 - Drain the spa for cleaning.
 Refer to your manufacturer’s guide on how to drain the hot tub.
 Many of them are as simple as opening a drain and attaching a hose to direct the water to wherever you want it to go.

 - Thoroughly clean the tub.
 Once the tub is empty, use appropriate cleaners, a sponge, and some rags to clean the walls and seats, paying close attention to the jets.